tagspaces/documentation/docs/thumbnails.md

 - **Bookmarks:** URL (using the embedded screenshot, if created with the TagSpaces [Web Clipper](/web-clipper/))
 - **Ebooks:** EPUB (using the integrated ebook cover image)
 - **Archives:** ZIP (using the first image found in the archive)
-- **Office Documents:** ODT, ODP, ODS, DOCX, XLSX, PPTX (using embedded preview images, if available)
+- **Office Documents:** PDF, ODT, ODP, ODS, DOCX, XLSX, PPTX (using embedded preview images, if available)

 <CenteredImage
     caption="Showing files with generated thumbnails in the grid perspective"